Douglas, Queensland (Toowoomba Region): Education

 There are no schools in Douglas.
 The nearest government primary school is Goombungee State School in neighbouring Goombungee to the west and Haden State School in Haden to the north-west.
-The nearest government secondary schools are Crows Nest State School (to Year 10) in Crows Nest to the north-east and Highfields State Secondary College (to Year 12) in Highfields to the south-east.
+The nearest government secondary schools are Crow's Nest State School (to Year 10) in Crows Nest to the north-east and Highfields State Secondary College (to Year 12) in Highfields to the south-east.

 Facilities

 Douglas Cemetery is on Douglas Plainby Road (27.3182°S 151.9121°E).
 It is operated by the Toowoomba Regional Council.